The owners died on the same evening, some 70 years ago.

 A nondescript modernist box had to suffice.

-What was visible only in the mind's eye of Architects (and visual thinkers with access to the Elevation drawings) is now visible to anyone thanks to this visualisation.
-A critical step towards the restoration of what had been destroyed on that fateful night, long ago.
+What was previously visible only in the mind's eye of 'visual thinkers' with access to the Elevation Drawings is now visible to a far greater range of stakeholders, thanks to this visualisation.